-From Table 11.3, it can be derived that cultural/temporal affiliation was recorded as unknown for the nearly all of the sites, site leads, and isolated finds.
+From Table 11.3, it may be derived that cultural/temporal affiliation was recorded as unknown for the nearly all the sites, site leads, and isolated finds.
 This is common to the samples of recorded sites in all SU in the state.
-After years of studying archeological sites in the SU, Hecker concluded that the vast majority of them represented recurrently occupied locations with artifacts representing several cultural/temporal affiliations: "I spent the greater part of 1934, 1935 and 1936 on the blown areas of McHenry and Bottineau Counties trying to find a campsite where only one culture occurred.
-During that time I visited nearly every blown area...and failed to find a place where less than two cultures occurred.
-On the 80-acre campsite northeast of Buffalo Lodge Lake I found examples of every culture that is general in the Souris Basin" (Hecker:State Archives, Series 226, Box 17).
+After years of studying archaeological sites in the SoRSU, Hecker concluded that most of them represented recurrently occupied locations with artifacts representing several cultural/temporal affiliations: "I spent the greater part of 1934, 1935 and 1936 on the blown areas of McHenry and Bottineau Counties trying to find a campsite where only one culture occurred.
+During that time, I visited nearly every blown area...and failed to find a place where less than two cultures occurred.
+On the 80-acre campsite northeast of Buffalo